-Instructors play a vital role in the success of students with disabilities; therefore part of the role of Disability Services is to support instructors as well as students.
+Instructors play a vital role in the success of students with disabilities.
+Disability Services strives to support instructors working with students with disabilities in the classroom.

 Responsibilities of the Instructor

 - When a student give you a Letter of Accommodation, you are responsible for providing the listed accommodations.